-When CRL's for Root CA are issued due to a Subordinate CA revocation, the CRL is published within 1 day after issuance.
+When CRL's for Root CA are issued due to a Subordinate CA revocation, the CRL is published within 24 (twenty four) hours after issuance.
 Regularly scheduled CRL's are posted prior to the nextUpdate field in the previously issued CRL of the same scope.